alexandraspadafino/DjangoServer/README.txt

 - pip install --upgrade pip

+# Now you are in your environment, install all dependencies and versions defined in requirements.txt file

+- pip install -r requirements.txt

 # Then, you are going to create the directory in which you store your project

 - mkdir {project}